 Some general ledger accounts are made of many sub-components.
 For instance, a company may have total accounts receivable of $19,000, consisting of amounts due from Compton, Fisher, and Moore.
 The accounting system must be sufficient to reveal the total receivables, as well as amounts due from each customer.
 Therefore, sub-accounts are used.
-For instance, in addition to the regular general ledger account, separate auxiliary receivable accounts would be maintained for each customer, as shown in the following illustration:
+In addition to the regular general ledger account, separate auxiliary receivable accounts would be maintained for each customer, as shown in the following detailed illustration:

 The total receivables are the sum of all the individual receivable amounts.
 Thus, the Accounts Receivable general ledger account total is said to be the control account or control ledger, as it represents the total of all individual subsidiary account balances.
 It is simply imperative that a company be able to reconcile subsidiary accounts to the broader control account that is found in the general ledger.
 Here, computers can be particularly helpful in maintaining the detailed and aggregated data in perfect harmony.

 Notice that much of the material in this chapter involves mundane processing.
 Once the initial journal entry is prepared, the data are merely being manipulated to produce the ledger, trial balance, and financial statements.
 It is no wonder that the first business applications that were computerized years ago related to transaction processing.
 In short, the only "analytics" relate to the initial transaction recordation.
 All of the subsequent steps are merely mechanical, and are aptly suited to computers.

 Many companies produce accounting software.
 These packages range from the simple to the complex.
-Some basic products for a small business may be purchased for under $100.
+Some basic software products for a small business may be purchased for under $100.
 In large organizations, millions may be spent hiring consultants to install large enterprise-wide packages.
-Recently, some software companies have begun to offer cloud-based accounting systems, with the customers utilizing the internet to enter data and produce their reports.
+Some software companies offer cloud-based accounting systems, with the customers utilizing the internet to enter data and produce their reports.